r0wdiggity/personneltracker/README.md

 #### Editing Data

-Users can edit their data
+Users can edit their data and upload substantiating documents.
+For example, changing one's last name would require a marriage certificate justifying the change.
+Changes submitted to staff for approval.

 #### Navigation

-A sidebar that allows users to access different web app functions (print, edit, gather stats, settings, logout).
+A sidebar that allows users to access different web app functions (PDF print, edit, gather stats, settings, logout).

 #### Roles and Permissions